Make HTTP requests to any web service

 Once completed, you can manually initiate the first run, or wait for it to sync automatically.
 Your endpoint will receive a body with an array of named objects for each row and column.

-If you run into a scenario where your webhook errors out saying that a specific section of the json block cannot be empty, it may be associated to how Hightouch sends the records.
+If you run into a scenario where your webhook errors out saying that a specific section of the JSON block can't be empty, it may be associated to how Hightouch sends the records.
 In the sync configuration options, we allow you to specify if you want us to send as a single row or a batch of rows.
 If you chose, batch of rows, the payload will be sent as a JSON array which the Webhook might reject.
 If you're finding you're having an issue with the payload, try single row instead.